TL;DR

 When you aim at creating an online course platform based on open educational resources, you can have access to various open resources, accessible by the general public.

-There are many platforms which provide extensively, the latest and quality content material for you to develop a comprehensive and knowledge-based online course.
+There are many platforms that provide extensive, the latest, and quality content material for you to develop a comprehensive and knowledge-based online course.

-Since there is numerous OER examples and categories exist.
+Since there are numerous OER examples and categories exist.
 According to the level of functionality offered by the open educational resources website, there are three major categories of open educational resources:

 MERLOT Content Builder